teal-language/tl/docs/tutorial.md

 of elements of known types assigned to its integer keys.

 ```
--- Tuples of type {string, number} containing names and ages
+-- Tuples of type {string, integer} containing names and ages
 local p1 = { "Anna", 15 }
 local p2 = { "Bob", 37 }
 local p3 = { "Chris", 65 }